The Trustees Of Grinnell College

 • Individuals or business ventures

-• Organizations limiting membership or services based on race, religion, color, creed, sex, sexual orientation, age, or national origin
+• Organisations limiting membership or services based on race, religion, colour, creed, sex, sexual orientation, age, or national origin

-• Projects or organizations with no connection to the Grinnell community
+• Projects or organisations with no connection to the Grinnell community

 • Projects already receiving financial backing from Grinnell College